 NFTs take possible blockchain use cases a step further – what if we could use the blockchain to own digital items (like artwork, GIFs, historic tweets, songs, things in video games, etc.) and store the record of purchase?

-Things like the “Deal With It” Nyan Cat GIF and Jack Dorsey’s first-ever tweet have been purchased for millions.
+So far, things like the “Deal With It” Nyan Cat GIF and Jack Dorsey’s first-ever tweet have been purchased for millions.

 If you find all of this confusing, you are not alone.
 What you need to grasp is this: NFTs are the vessel that contains a digital item.